As of 1 December 2014, the Property Agents and Motor Dealers Act 2000 (‘PAMDA’) will be replaced by the following pieces of legislation:

 The PAMD Form 30c and BCCM Form 14 are no longer required to be attached to a relevant contract prior to a buyer signing it.

 Instead, relevant contracts must now include the following conspicuously written words or words to like effect:

-“The contract me be subject to a 5 business day statutory cooling-off period.
+“The contract may be subject to a 5 business day statutory cooling-off period.
 A termination penalty of 0.25% of the purchase price applies if the buyer terminates the contract during the statutory cooling-off period.
-It is recommended the buyer obtain and independent property valuation and independent legal advice about the contract and his or her cooling-off rights, before signing.”
+It is recommended the buyer obtain an independent property valuation and independent legal advice about the contract and his or her cooling-off rights, before signing.”